monymony-public/react-native-tutorial/docs/router-tutorial/react-navigation-stack/react-navigation-stack.md

     brew tap AdoptOpenJDK/openjdk
     brew cask install adoptopenjdk8

-Turn the React-native server through Brew, known as Mac OS Package Manager, and install watchman to manage the yarn and node and React-native code to manage the library.
+Turn the React Native server through Brew, known as Mac OS Package Manager, and install watchman to manage the yarn and node and React Native code to manage the library.

 Under 'AdoptOpenJDK/openjdk' and 'Adoptenjdk8' install the Java environment for Android build.